Dr. Jon Lorsch

-Before transferring to NIH’s National Eye Institute in May 2016, Paul worked on various aspects of grants policy.
-One of his major interests was in IT systems for grant application and administration, including Grants.gov and the eRA Commons.
+Paul works on various aspects of grants policy.
+One of his major interests is in IT systems for grant application and administration, including Grants.gov and the eRA Commons.

-Before transferring to NIH's National Institute of Dental and Craniofacial Research in October 2017, Doug co-lead the Biomedical Technology Research Resources program and served as the program director for the Models of Infectious Disease Agent Study .
-He also was the project team leader for the NIH Common Fund Technology Centers for Networks and Pathways program.
+Doug, a biochemist with a background in technology development, co-leads the Biomedical Technology Research Resources program and serves as the program director for the Models of Infectious Disease Agent Study .
+He also is the project team leader for the NIH Common Fund Technology Centers for Networks and Pathways program.

 Shiva, a microbiologist with a lot of experience in scientific administration, oversees predoctoral T32 training programs, predoctoral F30 and F31 fellowships, as well as a broad array of undergraduate student development programs.